French Pronunciation Guide: Learn how to pronounce French words the right way

 Here we go!

-When compared to the English language, French has a more distinct sound and a flat intonation.
+When compared to the English language, French pronunciation has a more distinct sound and a flat intonation.
 The stress is mostly even except for the last syllable which is given a tad bit more of an emphasis.

 Check out this example where we will use the word IMPORTANT.
 Notice the difference in the stress between the two: